X

 Financial risk management

-Financial risks are managed at the Group level.
+Financial risks are primarily managed at the Group level.
 The Group Treasury Policy, which is updated and approved annually by the Board of Directors, stipulates the rules and limitations for the management of financial risks throughout the Group.
 Hexagon’s internal bank coordinates the management of financial risks and is also responsible for the Group’s external borrowing and internal financing.
-Additional financial risks include, but are not limited to, the risks of varying business results, seasonal variat-ion, and changes to accounting principles (or application thereof).
+Additional financial risks include, but are not limited to, the risks of varying business results, seasonal variation, and changes to accounting principles (or application thereof).

 no-text